oatlog/oatlog/doc/extended_abstract/main.typ

 #figure(
   image("../figures/egraph_cluster.svg", width: 60%),
-  caption: flex-caption(
+  caption: [
-    [Example of an equivalence-class-formulation e-graph that initially contains
+    Example of an equivalence-class-formulation e-graph that initially contains
-      $(a+2) dot c$.],
+    $(a+2) dot c$.
-    [

     The sharp boxes are e-nodes and the rounded boxes are e-classes.
 E-classes contain e-nodes evaluating to the same value and the input to an e-node can be computed from any of the e-nodes in its input e-class.
   ],
-  ),
 ) <informal-egraph-figure-non-bipartite>

 #figure(
   image("../figures/egraph_example.svg", width: 75%),
-  caption: flex-caption(
+  caption: [
-    [The same e-graph as in @informal-egraph-figure-non-bipartite, but drawn as a bipartite graph.], [
+    The same e-graph as in @informal-egraph-figure-non-bipartite, but drawn as a bipartite graph.

     The oval shapes are e-classes, representing a set of equivalent expressions, with incoming edges denoting e-node members.
     The rectangle shapes are e-nodes, which have e-classes as arguments.
     The orange-colored edges and shapes are those added due to the applied rules.
   ],
-  ),
 ) <informal-egraph-figure>

 == Recursive e-matching and canonicalization <conceptual_background_nonrelational>